Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Introduction

-The knowledgeable reader will be quick to point out that gauge theory is already highly geometrical: principal fibre bundles and connections are, after all, the stock-in-trade of the geometer.
-However, the usual formulation also incorporates symmetry into its foundations, and with it, an ontology that extends beyond the spaces where matter fields actually reside.
+A knowledgeable reader will protest that gauge theory is already geometrical: principal fibre bundles and connections are, after all, the geometer's stock-in-trade.
+True---but the usual formulation also builds symmetry into its foundations, and with it a layer of structure that extends beyond the spaces where matter fields actually live.
+In particle physics, matter fields are sections of vector bundles.
+The symmetry-first formulation adds principal fibre bundles on top, positing a structure group that coordinates the various matter sectors.
+I propose to dispense with this extra layer.
+If principal bundles appear at all in a geometry-first formulation, they must supervene entirely on the vector bundles---not the other way around.

-For theories of particle physics, I will assume the spaces where matter fields reside are vector bundles and that the spaces that introduce symmetry at a ground level are principal fibre bundles.
-Principal bundles can still appear in a geometry-first formulation, but if they do, since they are not part of the fundamental ontology, they must be entirely supervenient on the structure of the vector bundles, which is the subvenience basis for the geometry-first formulation.
-I do \emph{not} demand that the geometry-first formulation should be superior in every respect, or practically advantageous.
-I will start with a more modest aim: to offer an alternative perspective that clarifies some features of particle theory while omitting symmetry at the ground of the explanatory chain.
-And, lest I sound too irenic, in Section \ref{sec:defense} I will defend my preference for the geometry-first formulation more openly.

-Needless to say, symmetry is the cornerstone of particle physics.
-Representations of Lie groups, Casimir invariants, spontaneous symmetry breaking, gauge-fixing: these are the daily bread of the Standard Model.
-(This much will be obvious to anyone familiar with the field, so I need not belabor the point.)
-That the associated principal bundles—and with them the explicit appeal to symmetry at the ground of the explanatory chain—might be dispensed with is therefore anything but trivial.
+This is not a minor shift.
+Representations of Lie groups, Killing forms, Casimir invariants, stabilisers, spontaneous symmetry breaking, gauge-fixing: these are the daily bread of the Standard Model.
+That the explicit appeal to symmetry at the ground of the explanatory chain might be dispensed with is anything but trivial.